sh19910711/ms-server/API.md

 Updates the status of the device.

 **Notes:**
-This endpoint is for BaseOS to send heartbeat.
+This endpoint is for DeviceOS to send heartbeat.

 **Request:**
 Parameters are speicified in query string.
 The request body contains